publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch58/schIV/m__us_usc_t22_s4864.md

     (e) __United States minority contractors__

-        Not less than 10 percent of the amount of funds obligated for local guard contracts for Foreign Service buildings subject to subsection (c) of this section shall be allocated to the extent practicable for contracts with United States minority small business contractors.
+        Not less than 10 percent of the amount of funds obligated for local guard contracts for Foreign Service buildings subject to subsection (c) shall be allocated to the extent practicable for contracts with United States minority small business contractors.

     (f) __United States small business contractors__

-        Not less than 10 percent of the amount of funds obligated for local guard contracts for Foreign Service buildings subject to subsection (c) of this section shall be allocated to the extent practicable for contracts with United States small business contractors.
+        Not less than 10 percent of the amount of funds obligated for local guard contracts for Foreign Service buildings subject to subsection (c) shall be allocated to the extent practicable for contracts with United States small business contractors.

     (g) __Limitation of subcontracting__

-        With respect to local guard contracts subject to subsection (c) of this section, a prime contractor may not subcontract more than 50 percent of the total value of its contract for that project.
+        With respect to local guard contracts subject to subsection (c), a prime contractor may not subcontract more than 50 percent of the total value of its contract for that project.

 ([Pub.
 L. 101–246, title I, § 136][/us/pl/101/246/s136], Feb.
 16, 1990, [104 Stat.
 33][/us/stat/104/33]; [Pub.
 L. 103–236, title I, § 141][/us/pl/103/236/s141], Apr.
 30, 1994, [108 Stat.
 401][/us/stat/108/401]; [Pub.
 L. 105–277, div.
 G][/us/pl/105/277], subdiv.
 B, title XXII, § 2210, Oct.
 21, 1998, [112 Stat.
 2681–811][/us/stat/112/2681-811].)